alokbindd/StyloKart/README.md

 - `EMAIL_*` for SMTP

 Static files are collected to `static/` and served as configured (e.g. from app or via S3/CloudFront if you add that).
 Media in production use S3 when `AWS_STORAGE_BUCKET_NAME` is set.

 ---

+## Acknowledgment

+This project was developed as part of my learning journey in Django, inspired by the educational content of [TechWithRathan](https://www.youtube.com/@rathankumar).

+While the core e-commerce structure was learned through guided instruction, the application logic refinements, feature enhancements, and full production deployment on AWS (Elastic Beanstalk, RDS PostgreSQL, and S3 for media storage) were implemented independently.

+---